-"Andaman Islands have no cable communication with the maintained of India and Burma, but wireless installation keeps Port Blair in telegraphic touch with Calcutta, Madras and Rangoon.
-Before the outbreak of the war one of the Savarkar brothers, the elder if I mistake not, has so ingratiated himself with the prison authorities by his good behaviour considerable amount of Freedom and eventually put in charge of the wireless installation becoming 'Sperks' of the settlement.
-But the Maratha has no love for his benefactors and was at heart a rebel.
-The Germans had a wellequipped wireless station in Sumatra and as soon as the war broke out Savarkar got into communication with them and a plot was hatched for a ride on the unprotected islands.
-The Germans would use them as a submarine base for destruction of the commerce of Calcutta and the capture of the oil steamers from Rangoon.
-A part of the plot was the landing of a shipload of rifles in the Sunderbans to arm the rebels in India where Savarkar's friends on the mainland undertook to rally to the flag.
+"Andaman Islands have no cable commulcation with the mainland of India and Burma, but wireless installation keeps Port Blair in telegraphic touch with Calcutta, Madras and Rangoon.
+Before the outbreak of the war one of the Savarkar brothers, the elder if I mistake not, has so ingratiated himself with the prison authorities by his good behaviour and supery accomplishments that he was given a considerable amount of Freedom and eventually put in charge of the wireless installation becoming 'Sperks' of the settlement.
+But the Maharatta has no love for his benefactors and was at heart a rebel.
+The Germans had a well equipped wireless station in Sumatra and as soon as the war broke out Savarkar got into communication with them and a plot was hatched for a ride on the unprotected islands.
+The Germans would use them as a submarine base for the destruction of the commerce of Calcutta and the capture of the oil steamers from Rangoon.
+A part of the plot was the landing of a ship-load of rifles in the Sunderbans to arm the rebels in India where Savarkar's friends on the mainland undertook to rally to the flag.

-"America was not in the war at that time and was ready to sell no end of war material to any belligerent.
-The Germans chartered to steamers in the U.S.A. filled one with rifles and ammunition and the other with six submarines in section.
-Fortunately for us the plot miscarried before the clippers arrived in India waters.
-Somebody in India turned informer and gave the show away to the Government of India which acted with promptitude and decision.
-The Somersets embarked from Madras on the Arankola whose captain sailed with sealed orders on opening which he found that his destination was port Blair.
-Three gunboats steamed quietly into the harbour and anchored off Ross Island.
-The inhabitants of the settlement were mystified and when they learned the true inwardness of things, became full of their own important and swanked no end.
+"Ámerica was not in the war at that time and was ready to sell no end of war-material to any belligrerent.
+The Germans chartered to fast steamers in the U. S. A. filled one with rifles aud ammunitionand the other with six submarines in sections.
+Fortunately for us the plot miscarried before the clippers arrived in Indian waters.
+Somebody in India turned informer & gave the show away to the Government of of India which acted with promptitude and decision.
+The Somersets embarked from Madras on the Arankola whose captain sailed with sealed orders on opening which he found that his destination was Port

+Blair.
+Three gunboats steammed quietly into the harbour & anchored off Ross Island.
+The inhabitants of the settlement were mystified and when they learned the true inwardness of things, became full of their own importance and swanked no end.
 Some gentle pressure was applied to the Dutch to dismantle the German wireless station at Sumatra and Savarkar found his self in durance 'vile', the horror instead of the pet of the local authorities.

 "I heard different stories of the steamers which the Germans had chased.
-The one containing the submarines was chased into a Dutch port, but the other, he said, eluded her fleet and landed har cargo of rifles and ammunition somewhere in the sunderbans.
-This statement has been emphatically denied by the Military and police of Calcutta; but many of us remember a memorial Sunday when every launch in the river was commandeered for a military expedition to the sandheads.
+The one containing the submarines was chased into a Dutch port, but the the other, he said, eluded her fleet and landed har cargo of rifles and ammunition somewhere in the Sunderabans.
+This statement has been emphatically denied by the Military and Police of Calcutta; but many of us remember a memorable Sunday when every launch in the river was commandeered for a military expedition to the sandheads.
 I have never been able to ascertain what for.